 Experts are not convinced about what causes capsular contractures: some think it is bacteria or “biofilm,” while others believe it is trauma from surgery.
 Regardless, the reported incidence is anywhere from two to thirty percent depending upon the surgeon.

-Columbus, Ohio patients also visit Dr. Donaldson for second opinions regarding capsular contracture treatment.
-For these individuals, he performs an operation including capsulotomy (scoring and release of capsules) or capsulectomy (removal of capsules), with removal of the old breast implants and placement of new breast implants.
+A number of Columbus, Ohio patients visit Dr. Jeffrey Donaldson for second opinions regarding capsular contracture treatment.
+For these individuals, he performs an operation including capsulotomy (scoring and release of capsules) or capsulectomy (removal of capsules), with the removal of the old breast implants and placement of new breast implants.
+He has performed thousands of successful breast augmentation surgeries throughout his 20+ year tenure and looks to further educate individuals across the country.